Vishvesh-rao/starknet-test-box/README.md

 ## Box Structure

 The main core of this box is in the `scripts` directory.
-This directory contains all the necessary l2 compilation/deploying files to enable cairo contracts to be deployed to strakWares networks.
+This directory contains all the necessary l2 compilation/deploying files to enable cairo contracts to be deployed to starkWares networks.

-On unboxing the entire box is set up and the etereum folder is created under `<project-root>/contracts/ethereum/`.
+On unboxing the entire box is set up and the ethereum folder is created under `<project-root>/contracts/ethereum/`.

 Solidity contracts present in this folder will be converted into ciaro contracts and stored in `<project-root>/contracts/starkent/`.